 The Special Activities Committee consists solely of independent directors who possess applicable security clearances.

 Assignment of Committee Members.
-The Governance and Nominating Committee recommends to the Board the assignment of directors to the Board's committees.
+The Governance and Nominating Committee recommends to the Board the assignment of directors to the Board’s committees.
 The Governance and Nominating Committee periodically reviews committee structure and assignments.
 In formulating its recommendations to the Board on committee assignments, the Governance and Nominating Committee shall consider, among other considerations it deems appropriate, the periodic rotation of committee chairs and members.

 Frequency and Length of Committee Meetings.
 The chair of each committee, in consultation with committee members, determines the frequency and length of committee meetings.